iMAPS Usage: Voting Precincts vs. Municipal Corporate Boundaries

 the iMAPS display; click the three-horizontal-bars icon.

-important for municipal elections.
+very important for municipal elections.
+However most of the steps in

 - Open the